 Overall, we can say that all tools work on different principles.
 Power BI is a fantastic asset for quick insights, great user experience, and sharing- within your company with reasonable pricing.
 On the other hand, if you require a simple interface and beautiful visualizations, Tableau might be your preferred choice.

 Last but not least Qlik Sense- Is more than a visualization tool.
-With its strong ETL engine, that also has connectors that can connect you to any kind of source system like- database, APIs, etc. So, if you are looking for a pure-play visualization tool, then toss a three-sided coin and decide.
+With its strong ETL engine, that also has connectors that can connect you to any kind of source system like- a database, APIs, etc. So, if you are looking for a pure-play visualization tool, then toss a three-sided coin and decide.
 Usually, discussions may come more around commercials or individual preferences, but if it is an end-to-end BI and you don’t have anything for your ETL or Data Warehouse, then Qlik is the better fit.

 Therefore, organizations should select the best data visualization tools based on their requirements, taking into consideration the above-listed features.
 Or Contact us and we will help you find the best fit for your organization.

 Watch our Webinar where we demo how to convert Qlik View App to Qlik Sense with tips about migration & adoption